woutervandijk0/conda-template/README.md

 ## Overview

 Windows batch files:
-* _create_env.bat: 	Create an conda environment, install spyder and install the required packages (as listed in requirements.yml)
+* _create_env.bat: 	Create a conda environment, install spyder and install the required packages (as listed in requirements.yml)
+* _remove_env.bat: 	Remove the conda enviroment.
 *    _spyder.bat:	Open spyder and activate the conda-env environment
 *    _python.bat:	Open a python prompt and activate the conda-env enviroment
 *  _anaconda.bat: 	Open a conda prompt and activate the conda-env enviroment